AndreiMoraru123/ContextCollector/README.md

 ## It's a Contextualizer, trained on COCO!
 See what I did there?

-Make sure to check the [unofficial, but original implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning) as well.

 ### This mixed vision-language model gets better by making mistakes

 ![p1](https://user-images.githubusercontent.com/81184255/203029962-e26562e9-754d-4629-8330-b54e202698f2.gif)